What is the Student Simulation Competition?

 Students may self-register for the competition starting November 19, 2018.
 Self-registering students will be assigned to teams that have fewer than five students.

-Dean nomination process will begin on October 15 and close on December 20, 2018.
-Self-registering students will apply to participate in the simulation beginning on November 19 until December 20, 2018.
-Students will be notified of acceptance on a rolling basis.
-The deadline to apply and register will be December 20.
+Dean nomination process will begin on October 15 and close on January 2, 2019.
+Self-registering students will apply to participate in the simulation beginning on November 19 until January 2, 2019.
+The deadline to apply and register will be January 2, 2019.

 Who can nominate?

 Deans, Program Directors, and those in equivalent positions.

 Deans will have until January 2, 2019 to nominate students to participate in the competition.
 Student self-registration will begin on November 19 and end on January 2.
 For further information on the application process, please visit the Competition page.